Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Convergence of cell configurations under the circle packing

 \subsubsection{Proof of Proposition~\ref{prop:max-diam-0-cone}}

 Recall the notion of vertex extremal length introduced in Section~\ref{subsec:VEL}.
-Let $\wh\cH$ be a planar embedding of the associated map of $\cH$ that is close to $\cH$ in the sense of Definition~\ref{def:almost-planarity}, with vertex set $\{z_H:H\in\cH\}$.
-For each $H\in\cH$, let $\Gamma_H$ be the collection of finite paths on $\wh\cH$ starting from $z_H$ and making a simple loop around $z_{H_0}$.
+For each $H\in\cH$, let $\Gamma_H$ be the collection of finite paths on $\cM$ starting from $H$ and making a simple loop around ${H_0}$. \begin{proposition} Let $q_0>0$.
+Then almost surely, there exists at most finitely many $H\in\cH$, such that $\mathrm{VEL}(\Gamma_H)<q_0$. \end{proposition}